AnandChowdhary/anandchowdhary.com/content/press.md

 intro: I have been very honored and lucky to be featured in many leading publications.
 The following is a very infrequently updated list.
 For press enquiries or interview requests, write to press @ this domain.
 ---

-I have been very honored and lucky to be featured in many leading publications.
-The following is a very infrequently updated list.
-For press enquiries or interview requests, write to press @ this domain.

 ## Honors

 ![](https://logo.clearbit.com/thenextweb.com) [The Next Web T500](https://thenextweb.com/conference/t500) / 2018